Overview

 Community Engagement

-Students complete field studies on a topic they are passionate about while interacting with businesses from the local community.
-Through a combination of experiential learning and research, students will gain an understanding of issues facing businesses today while also giving back to the community.
+You will complete field studies on a topic you are passionate about while interacting with businesses from the local community.
+Through a combination of experiential learning and research, you will gain an understanding of issues at the intersection of business and community.

 Social Enterprise

-Students are introduced to the concept of social enterprise in their first year.
-In second year, students will engage in an immersive international learning experience in an intensive set of social entrepreneurship building exercises.
-In third and fourth year, students will take courses on social entrepreneurship, strategic management for for-profit and nonprofit organizations, and a capstone on social enterprise.
+You are introduced to and further explore the concept of social enterprise in your first and second year.
+In third and fourth year, you will take courses on social entrepreneurship, strategic management for for-profit and non-profit organizations, and a capstone on social enterprise.

 Program Statistics